 This briefing paper explains new forms of service delivery being implemented by local authorities, including shared services, outsourcing, 'insourcing', local authority trading companies and mutuals.Jump to full report >>

-Most local authorities no longer rely solely on ‘in-house’ operations to deliver either public services or their own internal functions.
+Most local authorities no longer rely solely on “in house” operations to deliver services.
 This briefing paper provides an introduction to some of the alternative approaches being used by local authorities.
-These include the use of ‘shared services’, between multiple local authorities and also between local authorities and other public bodies; outsourcing to private or voluntary providers, and its obverse, ‘insourcing’; the increasing use of Local Authority Trading Companies (LATCs) to trade for profit, providing a revenue stream for the local authority; and mutuals.
-It also notes the development of place-based sharing of services via ‘community budgets’ and via the 2015-16 ‘devolution deals’.
+These include the use of “shared services”, between multiple local authorities and also between local authorities and other public bodies; outsourcing to private or voluntary providers, and its opposite, “insourcing”; the increasing use of Local Authority Trading Companies (LATCs) to trade for profit, providing a revenue stream for the local authority; and mutuals.

 The briefing also includes notes on research that has been conducted on shared services, outsourcing, and trading, plus links to relevant statistical sources.